Notice: FTQ&Cs is now Illuminate with the same Fair Trade mission and many of the same fabulous textile crafts.

 Below is a report we recently received from our Guatemalan representative concerning the artisan cooperative which is working with us to bring you these fabulous textiles.

 CHUCAM is a community located in the municipality of Chichicastenango, Department of El Quiche, Guatemala.
 The road from Chichi is not paved and access is very difficult during the rainy season.
 In this community live 17 Quiches Mayan families which make the patchwork for producing quilts and other textiles.
 These families suffered through 36 years of civil war in Guatemala.
-They are very poor and the illiteracy in the community about 60%, but the women know the ancestral art of weaving and they find in this activity a very important source of income to give a better life to their children.
-Women learn to make the weaving since they are very young because they make their own clothes.
+They are very poor and the illiteracy in the community about 60%, but the women know the ancestral art of weaving and they find in this activity a very important source of income to provide a better life to their children.
+Women learn to weave when they are very young because they make their own clothes.
 They usually weave in waist mills or they back-strap weave.
 Their blouses “huipiles” have symbols which represent the universe, corn, birds and others.
 Men work with wool to make their own black belts and jackets.
 Their suits, pants and jackets are like the ones used by the Spanish soldiers during the colonization.

 For their dances they wear masks made of wood and painted like the faces of the Spanish soldiers.
 They also use very luxurious suits for their religious dances.
 Their main days to celebrate are the days taken from the Christian calendar and the most important celebration is the day of Santo Tomas which is the Saint of the Municipality.
 Their main activity is growing corn, beans, apples and prunes.
 During the sugar cane harvest season (January to March), villagers emigrate to the south coast to work in the fields for a very low salary (less than $200 per month).
 The members of the 17 families involved in weaving for Fair Trade Quilts & Crafts don't have to work outside the village because they now have a new source of income within their community.
 Their incomes now are twice or three times the amount they used to earn.